 “Wake up!
 Wake up!” said Bert, knelling beside the sofa and shaking the Pastor.

 The Pastor opened his eyes with a start.
 “The earthquake!
 The cloud!”

 “Earthquake?
 Cloud?
 What in tarnation you talkin’ about, Desi?”

 “Oh, Bert!
 It’s you!”
-He grasped his forearm with an iron grip.
+He grasped his forearm firmly.
 He was wide-eyed with fright, soaked in perspiration and gasping for breath.

 “I’m gonna call an ambulance,” said Bert, rising to his feet.

 “No!
-No!” said the Pastor, holding onto Bert’s arm.
+No!” begged the Pastor, holding onto Bert’s arm.
 “It was a dream—a bad dream, that’s all.”